aronmilenait/portfolio/README.md

 # portfolio
-This is the newest version of my portfolio as a full stack developer.
+The latest version of my portfolio as a Software Developer, where I showcase some personal projects and talk about myself, my work experience, and my skills.

 ## Technologies used
 - Next.js